 NCEP/NCAR Reanalysis Dataset

-The NCEP/NCAR Reanalysis Dataset (Kalnay et al. 1996) was for use in the construction of composites of synoptic scale atmospheric conditions.
+The NCEP/NCAR Reanalysis Dataset (Kalnay et al. 1996) was used for in the construction of composites of synoptic scale atmospheric conditions.
 This global dataset is defined on a 2.5° longitude by 2.5° latitude grid with 17 vertical levels.
 The domain used within this dataset encompasses the continental United States in a region bound by 130°W, 67.5°W, 25°N, and 50°N. (Figure 2.12).
 By defining a domain of this size, aforementioned synoptic-scale features that contribute to tornado outbreaks (discussed in this section) can be readily identified.